 If you are interested in World War 1 prisoner of war or civilian internee records, you will find my previous blog post on the subject useful.
 Those records are online and free.

-Good luck with your research and if you know anyone who would benefit from this blog post, don't hesitate to pass it on.
+Good luck with your research and if you know anyone who would benefit from this blog post, don't hesitate to pass it on or share it on your favourite social media platform.

 Happy ancestor hunting.